 Looking for some games like Fall Guys?
-Fall Guys is surely the brightest, bounciest battle royale game we’ve ever failed repeatedly at – although we have failed at a lot of battle royale games.
-After many gleeful hours toddling around, giving friendly hugs to your fellow beans, and being punted into the air at breakneck speed by Big Yeetus, you may be wondering what other fun, yet competitive party games you can pick up and play with friends or family.
-Well, wonder no more, my wobbly friend.
+Equal parts infuriating and addictive, Fall Guys is the brightest, bounciest battle royale game we’ve ever failed repeatedly at – and we have failed at a lot of battle royales.
+Even though Fall Guys itself is now free to play, after one too many gleeful hours toddling around and bouncing out of the competition, you may be wondering what other fun-yet-competitive party games you can pick up and play with friends, family, or even strangers.
+Well, wonder no more, my wobbly bean.

-Pummel Party has a lot in common with the Mario Party series, gameplay-wise – although its over-the-top violence isn’t quite as family-friendly as Princess Peach and pals.
-As your party of up to eight players make their way across a perilous game board, you’ll pick up weapons and powerups to utterly annihilate one another.
-If you’re the type of Fall Guys player to troll your friends with strategically deployed hugs, you’ll certainly enjoy deploying rage-inducing methods of murdering your buds seconds before they make it to their goal.
+Pummel Party isn’t a 60-player battle royale but is still an incredibly fun party game to play with friends.
+Pummel Party perhaps has more in common with the Mario Party series gameplay-wise – although its over-the-top violence isn’t quite as family-friendly as Princess Peach and pals.
+As your party of up to eight players makes their way across a perilous game board, pick up weapons and powerups to utterly annihilate one another.
+If you’re the type of Fall Guys player to sabotage others by strategically yeeting them off the course, you’ll certainly enjoy deploying rage-inducing methods of murdering your buds in Pummel Party.

 Pummel Party has even more minigames than Fall Guys; while there’s some measure of skill involved, you can easily fall foul of bad luck and be unfairly teamed up on – try not to take it too seriously, as repeated losses can be seriously rage-inducing.